Support for educational programs at the Michael C. Carlos Museum comes from an anonymous donor and the Marguerite Colville Ingram Fund.

 Teachers may request tours of the Museum's special exhibitions, specific areas of the permanent collection (up to three galleries, choosing from Ancient Egypt, Ancient Near East, Classical Greece and Rome, South Asia, Art of the Ancient Americas, and Sub-Saharan Africa), or curriculum-based theme tours designed to meet Georgia Performance Standards.
 See below for curriculum based themes:Elementary School Archaeology.
 As they explore the galleries, students will learn about pioneering archaeologists like Kathleen Kenyon and the development of stratigraphy at the ancient site of Jericho.
 They will discover the excitement of analyzing artifacts once they have come out of the ground, from Egyptian mummies and coffins to sculpture, pottery, and jewelry from ancient Greece.
 They will discover the role of x-rays, chemical analysis, and other scientific techniques that contribute to an archaeologist’s understanding of an object.

 Mythology.
 The Carlos collections abound with images from favorite mythological stories.
-From the Egyptian battle between Seth and Osiris, to the labors of the Greek hero Herakles, to the Mayan creation story, the Popol Vuh, students can explore character, plot, and setting, but also the larger meanings the myths had for the cultures that developed them.
+Put a Percy Jackson spin on the Greek collection and see the Greek myths through the Rick Riordan characters.
+In the Egyptian galleries explore the battle between Seth and Osiris, and learn about the "weighing of the heart".
+The Art of the Americas includes the ancient Andean, Maya, and native north American peoples and their imagery.
+Students can explore character, plot, and setting, but also the larger meanings the myths had for the cultures that developed them.

 Middle School World Religions.
 This journey through the galleries explores objects related to Hinduism and Buddhism including Durga subduing the buffalodemon, and Buddha in the famous “calling the earth to witness” posture.
 Oil lamps, pilgrim flasks, and images of Jonah swimming represent only a few of the objects created during the formative years of Judaism and Christianity.
 In the African galleries, students will explore objects from the traditional, indigenous religions as well as pieces influenced by the spread of Christianity and Islam.